Klemmbaustein/Klemmgine/README.md

 - #### Requirements:

-  - The SDL2, OpenAL and GLEW developement libraries.
+  - The SDL2, OpenAL and GLEW development libraries.

     With apt:
     ```sh